OCA/payroll/README.md

 <!-- /!\ do not modify above this line -->

-# payroll
+# Modules to manage your payroll in odoo

-TODO: add repo description.
+Modules to manage your payroll in odoo

 <!-- /!\ do not modify below this line -->